didier-durand/qstensils/doc/q_list_applications.md

 for answering the user prompts, the web experience offering a default interactive user interface.

-q_list_applications will call the various required Q APIs to aggregate those objects in a hierarchical manner representing dependencies among them.
+q_list_applications will call the various required Q APIs to aggregate those objects in a hierarchical manner representing dependencies among them in the returned json.
+This json is an array comprising one aggregate object per application: see next section.

 ### Usage